 Book Title: Canadian Settlement in Action: History and Future

-Book Description: The five chapters of this book encapsulate the past, present, and future of Canadian immigration and settlement.
+Book Description: The eight chapters of this book encapsulate the past, present, and future of Canadian immigration and settlement.
 The topics, in part, cover the history of immigration to Canada through an objective lens that allows readers to learn what transpired with the settlement of specific ethnic groups, as well as address Canada’s current policies and approaches to immigration.
 This leads to an exploration of the challenges that newcomers to Canada and the settlement sector are encountering today.
 Readers and learners of settlement studies will embark on a journey of self-reflection throughout this book as they engage in many activities, quizzes, and interactions which may be self-directed or instructor led.

 Canadian Settlement in Action: History and Future by NorQuest College is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.